Halodi/ar_tools/README.md

 #### extrinsic\_calibration.json
 - common: contains parameters used by all extrinsic calibration nodes
-    - data\_collection\_duration: time for subscribing to both TFs and marker msgs
+    - tf\_bookend\_duration: additional subscription time to TF before and after subscribing to marker msgs
-    - data\_collection\_frequency: subscriber throttling rate
+    - data\_collection\_duration: time for subscribing to both TF and marker msgs
     - data\_collection\_samples\_n: reduce total marker samples to >= this value after collection
     - markers\_topic: topic for markers
     - stationary\_target\_frame: frame ID for a marker that is stationary relative to the robot